edbennett/flycheck-ifort/README.md

 ## Activation

-`fortran-ifort` doesn't register itself as the default handler for Fortran files.
+`fortran-ifort` doesn't register itself as the default checker for Fortran files.
 Once it is installed, you can activate it via `M-x flycheck-select-checker fortran-ifort` or `C-c ! s fortran-ifort`.